rockthejvm/rockthejvm-site/src/content/articles/streaming-analytics-with-apache-pulsar-and-spark-structured-streaming/index.md

 Pulsar topics also employ a segment-based architecture, which means that each of these individual topics also has a sequence of segments with segments periodically closing and becoming immutable.

-These segments are stored in the underlying mechanism of Apache BookKeeper, but can be offloaded to long-term, inexpensive storage, such as Amazon S3, leveraging Pulsar’s tiered storage.
+These segments are stored in the underlying mechanism of Apache BookKeeper, but can be offloaded to long-term, inexpensive storage, such as Amazon S3, leveraging Pulsar's tiered storage.

-This flexibility also makes Pulsar’s underlying storage architecture ideal for batch access.
+This flexibility also makes Pulsar's underlying storage architecture ideal for batch access.
 Historical data can be stored and accessed in a batch mechanism, with the appropriate stream processing layer on top.
 Pulsar offers both low-latency and high bandwidth streaming APIs, with architecture capable of supporting modern data infrastructures seeking to unify Batch and Stream Processing.
 Pulsar Functions is (are?) a lightweight serverless stream processing framework - but note the term **lightweight** here.

-Apache Pulsar isn’t an advanced stream computing engine but gives you the flexibility to implement many common stream processing use cases; let’s zoom a little more on that.
+Apache Pulsar isn't an advanced stream computing engine but gives you the flexibility to implement many common stream processing use cases; let's zoom a little more on that.

 With Pulsar Functions you can implement common use cases on streaming data, like: